MRtrix3/mrtrix3/CONTRIBUTING.md

       single commit.

    -  Commits should contain an appropriate message that adequately describes the change encapsulated within.

       If the change demands a longer description, then the commit message should be broken into a synopsis (less than 80 characters) and message body, separated by two newline characters (as this enables GitHub to parse them appropriately).

       This can be achieved at the command-line as follows:

-      `$ git commit -m $'Commit synopsis\n\nHere is a much longer and wordier description of my proposed changes that doesn\' fit into 80 characters.\nI can even spread the message body across multiple lines.'`
+      `$ git commit -m $'Commit synopsis\n\nHere is a much longer and wordier description of my proposed changes that doesn\'t fit into 80 characters.\nI can even spread the message body across multiple lines.'`

       (Note also the escape character "`\`" necessary for including an apostrophe in the message text)